jordimassaguerpla/SUSE_hackweek_18/01-How_to_setup_SUSE_CaaSP_kubernetes_crio_GPU.md

     Test PASSED
     Done

-if we change the requested gput to 2
+It should also show that the pod ran on this worker node

-    nvidia.com/gpu: 2 # requesting **2** GPU
+If we were to run run this pod but change `export GPUS=` to a number greater than the number of GPUs on this node...

-Then you will see how this does not get scheduled, because our workstation has only 1 GPU:
+Then we will see that this does not get scheduled:

     kubectl get pods
     NAME              READY   STATUS    RESTARTS   AGE